Collaborative Research Experiences for Undergraduates (CREU)

 - Applications must be jointly submitted by eligible students and the sponsoring faculty members.

-- The home institution of the recipients must be in the United States.
-In addition, undergraduate student participants must be citizens or permanent residents of the United States or its possessions.
+- Students must be attending an institution in the United States or its territories.
+In addition, undergraduate student participants must be citizens or permanent residents of the United States or its territories.

-- Teams consisting of all women and/or underrepresented minorities are encouraged to apply.
+- Teams consisting of underrepresented groups in computing are encouraged to apply.

 - Teams of two to four students are encouraged, but proposals consisting of a single student working with a faculty mentor will be considered.

 - If you are a submitting a single student proposal we expect a project plan that involves conference travel and opportunities for you to meet other research students.

 - Research must be conducted onsite by students and their mentors during the program.
 Students may not be participating in a study abroad program and connecting with their group virtually.